 Monero is one of the oldest cryptocurrencies in the privacy coin category.
 Monero has held its status strongly against new competitors in recent years.
 It is still the biggest and the best-known privacy coin in the market.
-But what is Monero?
-How does it differ from Bitcoin?
-Is it only used by criminals?
-This is the beginner’s guide to Monero.
+But, what is Monero?
+This article is the ultimate beginner’s guide.
+We have written a comprehensive Monero review with all the key features of Monero explained.

 Monero is the biggest privacy coin in terms of market value.
 Privacy is a sub-category of cryptocurrencies and it includes also coins such as Zcash, PIVX and Verge.